EBIvariation/vcf-validator/README.md

 ## Build

-If you would like to use an unreleased version of vcf-validator, you can build it under 4 platforms: Docker (generates Linux binary without installing dependencies), Linux, macOS and Windows.
+If you would like to use an unreleased version of vcf-validator, you can clone the repository and build it under 4 platforms: Docker (generates Linux binary without installing dependencies), Linux, macOS and Windows.
 A statically linked executable will be generated, which means you won't need to install any dependencies to run it.

 ### Docker